Amateur-Radio-Software-Framework/documentation/docs/source/general/index.rst

       3. Does this tool provide value to the community?
 If so, what is that value?
 2. Have I developed a roadmap of the code I want to write?
 3. Have I developed a detailed list of functionality/features I want to provide in my tool?

+What Type of Application?
+#########################

+Next to consider is what type of application you want to build.
+The 3 choices here are

+1. Client Side
+2. Server Side
+3. Both Client and Server Side

+In case you are not sure what the difference between client side and server side are, it can really be summed up in 2 sentenances.

+- A client side application is an application designed to run on the end users computer
+- A server side application is designed to be hosted on a server somewhere and the end user access the application through other means

+So, what are some examples of a client side application.
+Well a contact logger such as N3FJP, Log4OM, HAMRS.
+Winlink, WSJT-X, JS8Call are also client side applications.
+Now you are probably looking for some examples of server side applications.
+Sure those are out there too.
+Brandmeister for DMR talkgroups, APRS.fi, QRZ.com are all server side applications.
+Notice the difference here is if the end user has to install anything on their local machine to use the application or not.
+If they do, that is a client side application.
+If they don't, then it is a server side application.